dcac/dcac.github.io/_posts/reviews/2014-03-19-veronica-mars.md

 layout: review
 title: "Veronica Mars"
 comments: true
-tags: [Kickstarter, Kristen Bell, Letters, TV, Veronica Mars]
+categories: [Kickstarter, Kristen Bell, Letters, TV, Veronica Mars]
 ---
 <p>Last year, when <em>Veronica Mars</em> creator Rob Thomas and series star Kristen Bell launched their Kickstarter campaign to finance a feature-length <em>Veronica Mar</em>s film, it was the show&rsquo;s loyal fans who brought it back to life.
 I was a fan, too, but your opening lyrics encapsulated how I felt about the whole endeavor:</p>
 <p style="padding-left:30px;"><em>A long time ago, we used to be friends</em></p>